-In September 2012, we completed an offering of US\$180 million in aggregate principal amount of convertible senior notes due 2017.
-The notes were offered to qualified institutional buyers pursuant to Rule 144A under the Securities Act, and certain non-U.S. persons in compliance with Regulation S under the Securities Act.
-The notes will be convertible into our ADSs based on an initial conversion rate of 51.7116 of our ADSs per \$1,000 principal amount of notes (which is equivalent to an initial conversion price of approximately US\$19.34 per ADS and represents an approximately 10% conversion premium over the closing trading price of our ADSs on September 18, 2012, which was US\$17.58 per ADS).
+In September 2012, we completed an offering of US\$180 million in aggregate principal amount of convertible senior notes due 2017, or the 2017 Notes.
+The 2017 Notes were offered to qualified institutional buyers pursuant to Rule 144A under the Securities Act, and certain non-U.S. persons in compliance with Regulation S under the Securities Act.
+The 2017 Notes will be convertible into our ADSs based on an initial conversion rate of 51.7116 of our ADSs per \$1,000 principal amount of notes (which is equivalent to an initial conversion price of approximately US\$19.34 per ADS and represents an approximately 10% conversion premium over the closing trading price of our ADSs on September 18, 2012, which was US\$17.58 per ADS).
 The conversion rate is subject to adjustment upon the occurrence of certain events.
-The notes will bear interest at a rate of 0.50% per year, payable semiannually in arrears on March 15 and September 15 of each year, beginning on March 15, 2013.
-The notes will mature on September 15, 2017, unless previously repurchased or converted in accordance with their terms prior to such date.
+The 2017 Notes will bear interest at a rate of 0.50% per year, payable semiannually in arrears on March 15 and September 15 of each year, beginning on March 15, 2013, and they will mature on September 15, 2017, unless previously repurchased or converted in accordance with their terms prior to such date.